dotnet/arcade/src/Microsoft.DotNet.Helix/Sdk/tools/xharness-runner/Readme.md

 ### Android .apk payloads

-To execute .apks, declare the `XHarnessPackageToTest` items:
+To execute .apks, declare one or more `XHarnessPackageToTest` items:

 ```xml
 <ItemGroup>